jeaboswell/Reclaimerr/README.md

 # Discussions

-While I prefer we utilize github's [discussions](https://github.com/jessielw/Reclaimerr/discussions) for historical purposes, I've had quite a few users ask _Discord_.
+While I prefer we utilize github's [discussions](https://github.com/jessielw/Reclaimerr/discussions) for historical purposes, I've had quite a few users ask for _Discord_.
 I personally am getting away from Discord ASAP, but I did create a public matrix server for discussions and some _support_.
 Feel free to join https://matrix.to/#/#reclaimerr:matrix.org!

 # AI Disclosures